The Inpui (Kabui)Naga

 The first recorded contact with the other communities can be found in the Royal Chronicles of Manipur starting from Meitei King (King Pakhangba 33 A.D) followed by the Britishers and Japanese.
 The 2nd World War which is locally known as Japan Raan (Japan War) has also impacted the lives of Inpuis.
 Bombardment of the ground at Ijeirong village, 3 km from Haochong was an important moment in history.
 The Japanese army was stationed at different Inpui villages, particularly at Haochong for months altogether.

 With Kangchup road as an important lifeline of the erstwhile British government and Manipur, connecting Imphal in the (east) with Jiri/Silchar in the West, the road was used for connecting with mainland India.
-In one of such journey of the British officer, a child died on the journey and was buried at Haochong at a place near Rakwan Sang in Pungkalok known as ‘sahib sa thaan’ (Grave of the officer’s child) This is also evident in the writings of C. Ross Smith (1960) and Ursala Bower who mentioned Haochong in their writings.
+In one such journey of the British officer, a child died on the journey and was buried at Haochong a place near Rakwan Sang in Pungkalok known as ‘sahib sa thaan’ (Grave of the officer’s child) This is also evident in the writings of C. Ross Smith (1960) and Ursala Bower mentioned Haochong in their writings.

-The construction of Kangchup Tamenglong (KT) road was the only means of communication with the outside world other than village roads which connect villages in the area.
+The construction of the Kangchup Tamenglong (KT) road was the only means of communication with the outside world other than village roads that connect villages in the area.
 KT road is the shortest route to Tamenglong from Imphal but it remains neglected due to political lackadaisical attitude.
 Presently, it is being constructed with funds from Asian Development Bank (ADB) as part of India’s Act East Policy (AEP).
 The other lifeline is the national highway 53 which runs through the heart of Noney town.

 Language

 The Inpui language is grouped under Tibeto Burman (Grierson).
-There is a tonal variation in almost every Inpui villages.
+There is a tonal variation in almost every Inpui village.
 It is not surprising to find children of Haochong finding it hard to communicate with the children from Kabuikhullen.
 The tone and dialect seem to also be influenced by the location and environment. e.g., Inpuis living in Imphal valley speak Inpui dialect with a mixture of Meiteilon and Inpui.
-The speaker of the Inpui dialect seems to be decreasing due to contact with other languages like English, Meiteilon, Rongmei, etc influencing the way the people communicate.
+The speakers of the Inpui dialect seem to be decreasing due to contact with other languages like English, Meiteilon, Rongmei, etc influencing the way the people communicate.
 In Nagaland, Nagamese is the chief influencer as there is no other linkage language except Nagamese creole which is a mixture of Hindi, Assamese, and Bengali.
-In order to curtailed the rapid loss of cultural identity, organizations spearheaded by civil bodies like Inpui Naga Union, All Inpui Students’ Union, Inpui Students’ Union, Delhi, Kabui (Inpui) Students’ Union, Nagaland, & Haochong Student Organization are trying to revive and reclaim it.
+In order to curtail the rapid loss of cultural identity, organizations spearheaded by civil bodies like Inpui Naga Union, All Inpui Students’ Union, Inpui Students’ Union, Delhi, Kabui (Inpui) Students’ Union, Nagaland, & Haochong Student Organization are trying to revive and reclaim it.

 Status of Women

 The Inpui tribe like any other Naga tribe is patriarchal and patrilineal.
-Both male and female traced their lineage from the father side and this has led to the discrimination of womenfolk in almost every sphere of life.
-The notion of man being superior to women led to a deeply ingrained mindset where women's role in society is relegated to child-rearing and other domestic works.
-Women have no right to inherit property e.g. land, house, and fields but in some rare cases, the daughter of a rich man inherits land and other moveable property.
+Both male and female traced their lineage from the father's side and this has led to the discrimination of womenfolk in almost every sphere of life.
+The notion of men being superior to women led to a deeply ingrained mindset where women's role in society is relegated to child-rearing and other domestic works.
+Women have no right to inherit property e.g. land, houses, and fields but in some rare cases, the daughter of a rich man inherits land and other moveable property.
 But it is to be noted that women are the main workforce in slash and burn/jhum and terrace cultivation.

 The attitude towards women is entangled in the rigid customs but in recent times, the attitude towards women has changed.
-Though, education preferences are often given to a male child.
+However, education preferences are often given to male children.
 Now, both illiterate and literate parents are conscious of such inequalities and equal opportunities are given to both male and female children in terms of providing education.
 Today, parents have started to encourage women to study and excel and not to confine themselves to household chores.
 But there remains certain cultural binding that is embedded in patriarchy and confining women to rigid social-cultural norms.

 Image credit: Isaac Inkah